 Proposal 4a: RAN2 to agree to reply an LS to RAN4 to notice that RAN2 wait for further notice of RxTEG exact values from RAN4.

-Proposal 4b: RAN2 to discuss if there is an impact on asn.1 because of the association between measurement instances and UE measurements in the report to LMF and send a reply LS to RAN1.
+Proposal 4b: RAN2 to agree the updates on measurement instances by LPP rapporteur and wait for the value of maximum number of measurement instances in a report from RAN1 later.

 Proposal 4c: RAN2 to further discuss the CR [R2-2205003] via offline.